grame-cncm/faustdoc/src/tutorials/rnbo.md

    -effect auto : generates a polyphonic DSP connected to a global output effect defined as 'effect' in <file.dsp>, ready to be used with MIDI or OSC
-   -compile : to trigger C++ compilation at load time -test : to generate special 'RB_XX' prefix for parameters (for testing) -sp : to generate codebox subpatcher as a foo.rnbopat file (and possibly foo_effect.rnbopat) -cpp_path <path> : to set C++ export folder -cpp_filename <filename> : to set C++ export filename Faust options : any option (e.g. -vec -vs 8...).
+   -compile : to trigger C++ compilation at load time -test : to generate special 'RB_XX' prefix for parameters (for testing) -sp : to generate codebox subpatcher as a file.rnbopat file (and possibly file_effect.rnbopat) -cpp_path <path> : to set C++ export folder -cpp_filename <filename> : to set C++ export filename Faust options : any option (e.g. -vec -vs 8...).
 See the Faust compiler documentation.